 Multiple forms of transportation such as motorbike, bus, train, and airplane are all available to reach Saigon.

 - By Motorbike: You are an adventurous traveler and devoted to riding along the whole of Vietnam on a motorbike.
 It sounds cool!
 The price of renting or buying a motorbike is reasonable and many travelers have spent their journey in Vietnam on the back of a bike.
-Read a comprehensive guide to buying and renting motorbikes in Saigon to start your trip.
+To get an idea of how to rent a motorbike and what rentals/purchases of a bike entail, read a comprehensive guide to buying and renting motorbikes in Saigon.
+You can either rent a bike in the respective city you are starting from to get to Saigon, or you can take a form of transportation listed below and then rent a bike in Saigon for your week-long exploration of this region!
+It’s up to you.

 - By Bus: There are two kinds of bus tickets in Vietnam.
 The first option is buses going from a specific city to another one.
 Futa Bus is the most famous of this type of bus.
 The second is an open bus ticket.
 Once you have it, you can buy a ticket to many cities, and stop at the bus stations located around these cities throughout Vietnam.
 Have a look at the website to know more about it.